mcollina/node-eps/XXX-asyncwrap-api.md

 `destroy()` calls.
 Also the id on the class instance will need to be changed every time the resource is acquired for use.

 Though for a shared resource like `TimerWrap` we're not concerned with reassigning the id because it isn't directly used by the user.
-Instead it is used internally for JS created handles that are all assigned their own unique id, and each of these JS handles are linked to the `TimerWrap` instance.
+Instead it is used internally for JS created resources that are all assigned their own unique id, and each of these JS resources are linked to the `TimerWrap` instance.

 ## Notes